 - There are many different clinical presentations within Mitochondrial Disease and the condition often mimics other conditions which adds complexity to diagnosis.
 For example, problems with eye movement are a common symptom of Mitochondrial Disease however many different diseases cause similar symptoms which inevitably leads to a delay in diagnosis, until other causes are ruled out.

 - For some conditions, it remains a real challenge to detect the mitochondrial abnormality.
-This might be because the biochemical change that we see is very subtle or alternatively because there are many, many hundreds of different genetic faults (mutations) in patients with Mitochondrial Disease.
-The identification of these mutations can be like searching for a needle in a haystack.
+This might be because the biochemical change that we see is very subtle, or alternatively because each patient with Mitochondrial Disease could have any one (or more) of many, many hundreds of possible different causative genetic changes.
+The identification of these changes can be like searching for a needle in a haystack.

 - It is now believed that about 2,000 proteins (or building blocks) are required to make a mitochondrion work.
 A defect could theoretically affect any of these building blocks and many of the building blocks themselves have not been properly identified in human subjects.
 This means that both doctors and scientists still have a lot to learn even about the way mitochondria work.
-Finding abnormalities of mitochondrial function, defining the pathological (disease causing) mechanism and developing treatments, remains something which is being actively pursued in many large centres around the world.
+Finding abnormalities of mitochondrial function, defining the pathological (disease causing) mechanism and developing treatments, remains something which is being actively pursued in many large centres around the world (including the centres providing the NHS Rare Mitochondrial Disorders Service).

 If you or your child is suspected of having Mitochondrial Disease the doctors will undertake a number of investigations.
 These will determine the nature and also the extent of the Mitochondrial Disease.